 When your mind begins to wander to other thoughts, accept them before returning your attention to your breathing.
 Start by meditating for a few minutes at first.
 As you become more comfortable, and this practice becomes a habit, you can try increasing the length of your sessions.

 Psychiatrist Emily Williams recommends the “mandala practice”.
 Take the time after using psychedelics, to fill a page with whatever symbols and colors come to mind.
 Over the next few days, look at what you’ve drawn and try to relate it back to your experience.

 Psychedelic therapist Alison McQueen, suggests contemplating your journey and thinking about what parts meant the most to you as you draw.
 This method will inspire further contemplation.
 Singing, dancing and writing poetry can also be helpful.

 Why is Integration Important?

 Psychedelic use without integration is like auditing a class instead of taking it.
 Aside from the risk of disappointment or dissociation, proceeding without integration can increase the difficulty of implementing any real change into your life.

 In some rare, upsetting cases, psychedelic experiences left unintegrated can cause lingering PTSD-like symptoms.
 The memory of psychedelic journeys can fade like a dream, but trained support and a structured, proven method of integrating your experience can help you apply these lessons in your life.

 Disclaimer: Nushama only offers legal ketamine services and many of the substances mentioned are in various states of legalization, decriminalization, and scientific study.

 Our mission is to help people achieve mental wellness safely…so they can transcend their emotional pain, and live a free and fulfilling life.
-Book an appointment.
+Book your ketamine session in NYC today.